-Hereditary angioedema is characterized by sudden attacks of edema associated with discomfort and pain.
-It has autosomal dominant inheritance and occurs in approximately 1 in 50 000 to 150 000 individuals.
-The condition has been reported in all ethnicities / races; it occurs equally in both sexes.
-Symptoms of the condition typically manifest in the second decade of life, although they may manifest in the first decade.
+Hereditary angioedema follows an autosomal dominant pattern of inheritance and occurs in approximately 1 in 50 000-150 000 individuals worldwide.
+The condition has been reported in all races and ethnicities and affects both sexes equally.
+Symptoms of hereditary angioedema typically first present in the second decade of life, although they may manifest in the first decade.

-Swelling can affect any part of the body and multiple sites at once.
-Areas of angioedema can last for up to 48-72 hours.
-Commonly affected areas include the face, extremities, genitalia, and trunk as well as the upper respiratory tract and gastrointestinal tract.
+Angioedema can affect any part of the body and multiple sites at once.
+Areas of swelling can last for up to 48-72 hours.
+Commonly affected areas include the face, extremities, genitalia, trunk, upper respiratory tract, and gastrointestinal tract.
 Most attacks are brought on by trauma or stress.
 Acute attacks involving upper airway swelling can be life-threatening.
-Gastrointestinal symptoms of hereditary angioedema are often attributed to more common causes or, when severe, mistaken for acute abdomen.
-As such, abdominal hereditary angioedema can go undiagnosed or be misdiagnosed for years.
+The nonspecific gastrointestinal symptoms of hereditary angioedema can often be erroneously attributed to more common causes, particularly in pediatric patients, as abdominal pain is a common complaint in childhood.
+Severe attacks may be mistaken for acute abdomen.
+Because of these factors, hereditary angioedema with primarily abdominal symptoms can go undiagnosed or be misdiagnosed for years.